 The directors of the Company are responsible for the other information.
-The other information comprises the information included in the Corporate Information, Chairman's Statement, Management's Discussion and Analysis, Profile of Directors and Senior Management, Report of the Directors, Corporate Governance Report and Financial Summary (but does not include the consolidated financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report, and the Environmental, Social and Governance Report, which is expected to be made available to us after that date.
+The other information comprises the information included in the Corporate Information, Chairman's Statement, Management Discussion and Analysis, Profile of Directors and Senior Management, Corporate Governance Report, Report of the Directors and Financial Summary (but does not include the consolidated financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report, and the Environmental, Social and Governance Report, which is expected to be made available to us after that date.